 Should I be worried about confidentiality?

+The interest of the team is to follow up and provide interventions if needed to help protect the student, college and community.
 Confidentiality is taken seriously by the District, College and Miramar's BIT.
-All efforts are taken to protect student confidentiality as well as the identity of the reporter.
-That said, the interest of the team is to follow up and provide interventions if needed to help protect the student, college and community.
 Opinions or direct observations you report are not student records.
 If a student requests that you not speak to anyone about the information they are about to or have shared with you, you're encouraged to advise them that you cannot withhold information if you believe there may be safety risk.

 What if I'm not sure the behavior I observed or concern is important?

 It's better to report something than to do nothing.
-The BIT members will determine if the concern should be followed up upon.
+The BIT members will determine if the concern requires further examination.
 One of the primary purposes of the BIT is to bring together pieces of information.
 Individually, a concern you may have may be minor.
 But if multiple sources are reporting the same or other concerns regarding the same student, this provides more context.
 Please see the “Behavioral Reference Guide” within IMPORTANT DOCUMENTS for a list of behaviors and offices to contact for follow up.

 Should I try to discuss my concerns with the student?

 If you're comfortable doing so, it's highly recommended that you advise the student about your concern.
 When doing so, it's important that you reference the observed behaviors or written/verbal communication they've shared.
 If you feel that the student is threatening, aggressive, or an immediate danger to him/herself or others you should immediately contact Campus Police and/or the Dean of Student Affairs for consultation or necessary follow up.